Picture of Daniël Blanco in a lab

 About the training

-Through a combination of lectures, seminars and a written examination, you will learn to understand and apply the fundamental reactions that are essential for the synthesis of pharmaceutically active compounds.
+Through a combination of lectures, practicing with exercises and a written examination, you will learn to understand and apply the fundamental reactions that are essential for the synthesis of pharmaceutically active compounds.

 During this course, you will learn about the general principles and fundamental reactions used in synthesis routes in the early stages of the drug discovery process, in particular: